brian-team/brian2/docs_sphinx/user/functions.rst

 function when it is executed as part of the simulation and remove all the units, then pass values without units to the function.
 In the above example, this means making the symbol ``nA`` refer to ``1e-9`` and ``Hz`` to ``1``.
-To use this mechanism, add the decorator `make_functions` with the ``discard_units`` keyword::
+To use this mechanism, add the decorator `make_function` with the ``discard_units`` keyword::

     @make_function(discard_units=True)